zellygao/Year-11-CS-Unit-7-Classes-Tutorial-ZombiePlant/README.md

 This question involves the implementation of a zombie plant treatment system that is represented by the ZombiePlant class.
 A ZombiePlant object is created with parameters that specify the maximum potency for a successful treatment and the initial number of successful treatments required to cure the plant.
 The ZombiePlant class provides a constructor and the following methods.

+* getPotency, which returns the degree of potency that a treatment requires in order to be successful.
 * treatmentsNeeded, which returns the number of successful treatments required to cure the plant.
 * isDangerous, which returns true if the plant requires treatment, false otherwise.
 * treat, which administers a treatment with the specified potency.